zhihanyang2022/evaluate_ores/README.md

+# Evaluating ORES

-# Evaluating ORES: A machine-learning-based article-quality classifier for Wikipedia
+ORES is a machine-learning-based article-quality classifier for Wikipedia.

 ## Motivation